John Banville: Kafka Prize

 In 2011, Banville was awarded the Franz Kafka Prize.
-Marcel Reich-Ranicki and John Calder featured on the jury.
+Marcel Reich-Ranicki and John Calder were members of the jury.
 Banville described the award as "one of the ones one really wants to get.
 It's an old style prize and as an old codger it's perfect for me ...
 I've been wrestling with Kafka since I was an adolescent" and said his bronze statuette trophy "will glare at me from the mantelpiece".

 Nobel Prize in Literature hoax

 On the day that the 2019 and 2018 prizes were to be announced, the Swedish Academy's number appeared on Banville's telephone.
 A man purporting to be Permanent Secretary of the Swedish Academy Mats Malm told him he had won and even read out the customary citation and asked if he would prefer to be designated the 2018 or 2019 laureate.
 Banville was attending a physiotherapy appointment at the time and was lying face down on a couch when the call came.
 He had, however, retained a mobile telephone nearby, should he be contacted to give his view on a possible Irish winner.
 He informed his daughter; she called her father back while watching the live announcement at midday to tell him his name had not been mentioned.
 Banville telephoned everyone he had spoken to in the intervening period to tell them: "Don’t buy the champagne, stop throwing your hats in the air".

 After the announcement, a voicemail to Banville (from the man posing as Malm) claimed the Swedish Academy had withdrawn his prize due to a disagreement.
 Banville felt sorry for the man purporting to be Malm: "He certainly sounded upset, he was a very good actor".
-But he then compared the speaker with a YouTube recording of the real Malm, at which point he realised that the speaker's voice was deeper than Malm, and Malm had a better grasp of English.
-However, when Banville rang the number back, he found himself in contact with the offices of the Swedish Academy.
-No sentient being spoke.
+But he then compared the speaker with a YouTube recording of the real Malm, at which point he realised that the speaker's voice was deeper than Malm's, and Malm had a better grasp of English.